aficat/agilespace/README.md

 ## Setup Database on MySQL Workbench and Server on Netbeans
 1. Clone repository.
-2. Open application `Backend` on NetBeans.
+2. Open application `backend` on NetBeans.
 3. Double-click on AgileSpace-war.war to open the war application.
 4. Double-click on AgileSpace-ejb.jar to open the ejb application.
 5. Resolve project problems by adding JUnit_4.11 library.